microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/application-post-calls.md

 ### Example 5: Join scheduled meeting with service hosted media

-To join the scheduled meeting we will need to get the thread id, message id, organizer id and the tenant id in which the meeting is scheduled.
+To join the scheduled meeting we will need to get the thread ID, message ID, organizer ID and the tenant ID in which the meeting is scheduled.
-This information can be obtained from [Get Online Meetings API](../api/onlinemeeting-get.md).
+This information can be obtained from the [Get onlineMeeting](../api/onlinemeeting-get.md) API.

-The values of authorization token, callback url, application id, application name, user id, user name and tenant id must be replaced along with the details obtained from  [Get Online Meetings API](../api/onlinemeeting-get.md) with actual values to make the example work.
+The values of authorization token, callback url, application ID, application name, user ID, user name and tenant ID must be replaced along with the details obtained from the [Get onlineMeeting](../api/onlinemeeting-get.md) API with actual values to make the example work.

 > **Note:** This example needs the `Calls.JoinGroupCalls.All` permission or the `Calls.JoinGroupCalls.Chat` [resource-specific permission](/microsoftteams/platform/graph-api/rsc/resource-specific-consent).

-##### Request
+#### Request

 # [HTTP](#tab/http)
 <!-- {
   "blockType": "request",
   "name": "join-meeting-service-hosted-media",